Long Man of Wilmington: Influence on culture

 The Long Man has long been an influence on artists, musicians, and authors.
-The composers Benjamin Britten and Frank Bridge would often picnic at the foot of the figure.
-It inspired On Windover Hill by Nathan James, which premiered at Boxgrove Priory, near Chichester, by the Royal Philharmonic Concert Orchestra and Harlequin Chamber Choir on 7 March 2020.
-The figure was also an influence on Avril Coleridge-Taylor's work for chorus and orchestra, Wyndore, which was written in Alfriston in 1936.
+The composers Benjamin Britten and Frank Bridge would often picnic at the foot of the figure, and the figure was an inspiration for artist Eric Ravilious (notably his watercolour The Wilmington Giant).

 In Arthur Beckett's 1909 The Spirit of the Downs, a chapter, "The Hero on the Hill", is dedicated to the Long Man of Wilmington, and gives a fictional account of the invading Saxons' victory over the Britons, who celebrate by drawing an enormous figure on the Downs.

 In 1989, Paul Geerts wrote a Suske and Wiske story named De krachtige krans (translated into English as The circle of power), in which the Long Man plays an important role as the protagonist's helper.

+The figure inspired On Windover Hill by Nathan James, which premiered at Boxgrove Priory, near Chichester, by the Royal Philharmonic Concert Orchestra and Harlequin Chamber Choir on 7 March 2020.
+The figure was also an influence on Avril Coleridge-Taylor's work for chorus and orchestra, Wyndore, which was written in Alfriston in 1936.

-In Season 2, Episode 3 of the Netflix dramatisation The Sandman the Long Man is shown as an interdimensional portal through which certain beings enter the regular world of William Shakespeare.
+In Season 2, Episode 3 of the Netflix dramatisation The Sandman the Long Man (named Wendel) is shown as a sort of gatekeeper to an interdimensional portal through which beings from Faerie (most notably King and Queen Auberon and Titania, Nuala, Cluracan, and Puck) enter the regular world of William Shakespeare on Lord Morpheus' invitation.
+This reflects the story told in "A Midsummer Night's Dream", #19 of the original comic-book series The Sandman, written by Neil Gaiman, that inspired Netflix dramatisation, drawn by Charles Vess and coloured for the first time by computer colouring pioneer Steve Oliff.